 Buying Brand name products could mean you’re spending more than you need to on your weekly shop.
 Most supermarkets have at least three different types of products these days – the premium brand product, the own brand product and the value product version.
 I’d recommend you try the own brand if you’re currently buying the premium version and the value if you’re currently buying the own brand and I bet that you can’t tell the difference a lot of the time.
 There are exceptions though and there’d be a mutiny in my house if I bought anything other than Heinz ketchup and beans and Hellmans Mayo. 😉

-Taking notice of how much washing powder you need and then use about two thirds of the recommended amount – I bet you don’t see the difference in your washing but you will in your pocket as your washing powder or liquid will last MUCH longer.
+Take notice of how much washing powder you need and then use about two thirds of the recommended amount – I bet you don’t see the difference in your washing but you will in your pocket as your washing powder or liquid will last MUCH longer.